petrvanblokland/DesignDesignSpace/DDS-home.md

 After finishing [Basic coding in Python #1](#coding-in-python1), you are equipped with the basic coding skill to automate certain tasks that sometimes make a design process boring and lengthy.

-The workshop is focused on a very short script, only a couple of lines long, that automates repeating tasks in the design process.
+The workshop is focused on very short scripts, only a couple of lines long, that automate repeating tasks in the design process.
 The result is a set of example scripts that can later be modified to be used in real life projects.

 You can make a selection from the following exercises.
 And it is also possible to bring your own ideas.